-Finding insurance as a tattoo artist, or shop owner, can be trickier than other industries.
-However, there are plenty of experts out there who can help you secure protection for yourself, and your business.
-Whether it's guidance from a qualified advisor, or coverage direct from an insurer, we're here to point you in the right direction.
+Finding insurance as a tattoo artist, or shop owner, can be trickier than in other industries.
+However, there are plenty of experts out there who can help you secure protection for yourself and your business.
+If you'd like some guidance from a qualified advisor, we can point you in the right direction.

 Tattoo insurance can protect you and your business from some common risks, including: